1943 Amsterdam civil registry office bombing: Bombing

 The assault on the civil registry office at Plantage Kerklaan 36, a former concert hall directly adjacent to the main entrance of Artis zoo, took place on the night of 27 March 1943.
 Disguised in police uniforms, the resistance group approached the security guards and told them that they had come to search the building for explosives.
 The guards believed their story and let them in.
 Two medical students then sedated the guards by injecting them with phenobarbital, and the unconscious guards were carried inside the zoo through a back door.

 Once inside the building, the resistance members pulled open all the drawers, piled all of the documents onto the floor and doused them with benzene.
 They then set off a series of timed explosions, using explosives obtained by resistance operatives from a munitions store at Naarden fortress.

 The explosions set the building ablaze.
 The fire department (which had been tipped off about the assault) eventually arrived, but delayed putting out the fire.
 When they did ultimately come into action, they completely doused the building in water in an attempt to cause additional water damage to the records.

-The daring assault had a significant psychological impact on the residents of Amsterdam as well as the Nazi occupiers.
+The daring assault had a significant psychological impact on the residents of Amsterdam as well as the German occupiers.
 However, it was only partially successful in destroying the civil registry.
 Only 15% of the records were completely destroyed.
 In total, 800,000 identity cards were destroyed, and 600 blank cards and 50,000 guilders were removed from the building.